geraintpalmer/SAS-R/LabSheets/Week_05.md

 ## Inheritance

-10. **TICKABLE** One final important concept of object orientated programming that we will consider is 'inheritabce'.
+10. **TICKABLE** One final important concept of object orientated programming that we will consider is 'inheritance'.
 This allows us create hierarchical structures of classes where some classes are derived from others.

     Recalling the Student class: